KatVolkova/reading-club/README.md

 ## Features

+### General

+The Reading club website consists of four pages:

+- Home page
+- About Us
+- Reading Challenge
+- Join Us

+The wibsite is fully responsive.
+Each page has a navigation bar and footer as well as:

+- favicon in the browser tab:
+- Logo located inside the navigation section that acts as a link to the Home page:

 ### Navigation bar

 ![Navigation Section](/assets/images/navigation-reading-club.jpg)
 ![Navigation Section for Mobile Phones](/assets/images/navigation-mobile-reading-club.jpg)

-Each of four pages has a responsive navigation bar that consists of a Logo (used as a toggler for mobile phone screens, links to Home page, About Us page, Reading  Challenge page and Join Us  page.
+Each of four pages has a responsive navigation bar that consists of:

+- Logo used as a toggler for mobile phone screens Links to:

+- Home page
+- About Us page
+- Reading  Challenge page
+- Join Uspage.

+The navigation section is intuitive to use and

 ### Hero Image